-Table borders can also be added around the table and cells inside the table.
+HTML table borders can also be added around the table and cells inside the table.
 For example, the table below is an example of a table with a border thickness of two surrounding the table.

 Microsoft Word borders

 If you want a single border around all the cells, click "Outline."
 If you want a line breaking up each individually highlighted cell, click "Outline" and then "Inside" to have both types of borders.
-If you want to design a custom border, you can also draw each border individually by clicking on each border line you want to appear in the Border section.
+If you want to design a custom border, you can draw each border individually by clicking on each border line you want to appear in the Border section.
 Finally, the border color can also be changed by changing the color from automatic to the color of your choice.

-Similar to a border in a document, another type of border is one used to show the outer edge of a computer application.
-Each application has a border around the application window, often with either a solid color or a partially transparent border, to identify where an application window starts and ends.
+Like a border in a document, another type of border is used to show the outer edge of a computer application window.
+Each application window has either a solid color or a partially transparent border to identify where an application window starts and ends.